jakeloggins/Clod-MQTT-standard/README.md

 Clod MQTT Standard
 ==================

 MQTT is a messaging protocol that is perfect for the Internet of Things.
 Messages are sent to topics, which is a string separated by forward slashes ` /just/like/this ` and contain payloads that can be a string ` "like this" ` or an object `{ "like": "this" }" `.
-A typical message would look something like this:

-` /this/is/the/topic "and this is the payload" `

-A device will receive the payload only if it is **subscribed** to `/this/is/the/topic `.
+A typical message might look something like this: ` /this/is/the/topic "and this is the payload" `.
+A device will receive the payload (`"and this is the payload"`) only if it is *subscribed* to `/this/is/the/topic `.

 An MQTT standard is just an agreed way to format the topic and payload so that users and devices can easily understand each other.
 Development around IoT, and espressif chips in particular, is constantly changing.
 Since Clod is a disorganized mess of other great open source software projects, the Clod MQTT Standard is designed to display information intuitively for users and allow multiple languages to understand it.